Broc: Economy

+Transport

+Broc has two stations on the Bulle–Broc railway line: Broc-Chocolaterie and Broc-Village.
+RER Fribourg services operate from Broc to Bern via Bulle.
+Transports publics Fribourgeois operates bus services as well.

 Religion

 From the 2000 census, 1,662 or 80.4% were Roman Catholic, while 86 or 4.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 9 members of an Orthodox church (or about 0.44% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 36 individuals (or about 1.74% of the population) who belonged to another Christian church.
 There were 67 (or about 3.24% of the population) who were Islamic.
-There were 13 individuals who were Buddhist, 3 individuals who were Hindu and 3 individuals who belonged to another church.
+13 individuals were Buddhist, 3 individuals were Hindu and 3 individuals belonged to another church.
 73 (or about 3.53% of the population) belonged to no church, are agnostic or atheist, and 131 individuals (or about 6.33% of the population) did not answer the question.

 Education

 In Broc about 615 or (29.7%) of the population have completed non-mandatory upper secondary education, and 150 or (7.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 150 who completed tertiary schooling, 65.3% were Swiss men, 22.7% were Swiss women, 8.0% were non-Swiss men and 4.0% were non-Swiss women.

 The Canton of Fribourg school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
-Following the lower Secondary students may attend a three or four year optional upper Secondary school.
+Following the lower Secondary students may attend a three- or four-year optional upper Secondary school.
 The upper Secondary school is divided into gymnasium (university preparatory) and vocational programs.
 After they finish the upper Secondary program, students may choose to attend a Tertiary school or continue their apprenticeship.

 During the 2010-11 school year, there were a total of 274 students attending 14 classes in Broc.
 A total of 426 students from the municipality attended any school, either in the municipality or outside of it.
 There were 4 kindergarten classes with a total of 79 students in the municipality.
 The municipality had 10 primary classes and 195 students.
 During the same year, there were no lower secondary classes in the municipality, but 84 students attended lower secondary school in a neighboring municipality.
 There were no upper Secondary classes or vocational classes, but there were 29 upper Secondary students and 69 upper Secondary vocational students who attended classes in another municipality.
 The municipality had no non-university Tertiary classes, but there were 5 non-university Tertiary students and 10 specialized Tertiary students who attended classes in another municipality.